 Tuition Exchange (TE) Program at Duquesne

 The Director of Financial Aid acts as the Tuition Exchange Liaison Officer responsible for administration of the program on a daily basis.
-Human Resource's is responsible for maintaining Duquesne's TE policies.
+Human Resource is responsible for maintaining Duquesne's TE policies.

 - Full-time faculty and staff and their eligible dependents are able to apply for TE participation.

 - There is no guarantee.
-The TE program is not a Duquesne Benefit, so you are not automatically eligible to receive it.
+The TE program is not a Duquesne benefit, so employees are not automatically eligible to receive it.